 Today more than ever, we are living in a very visual environment.
-At the same time, our world is filled with data that present observations about any phenomena.
-By visualizing the information, we can better make sense of the data.
-We can visualize connections, similarities, patterns, or groups of related things; thus, we can better understand the world around us and make informed decisions on complex issues.
+At the same time, our world is filled with data derived from observations of different phenomena.
+By visualizing this information, we can make better sense of the data.
+We can visualize connections, similarities, patterns, and groups of related things; thus, we can better understand the world around us and make informed decisions on complex issues.

-Through the Information Visualization online course, you will get familiar with the issues you must know, should know, and what is nice to know regarding visualizing information.
-The course gives you a concise understanding of what information visualization is, why it is needed and how to get started.
-It helps you to initiate your visualization and prompts you to pursue your task with adept advice.
+Through the Information Visualization online course, you will become familiar with the must-know, should-know, and nice-to-know issues for visualizing information.
+The course gives you a concise understanding of what information visualization is, why it is needed, and how to get started.
+It helps you to initiate visualization and prompts you to carry out your task with expert advice.

-Besides watching the material, you are expected to choose a visualization challenge and to apply the lessons learned to it.
-This way, after taking the course, you will know the benefits of visualizing data for memorizing, decision-making and learning.
-You will also understand the basics of visual storytelling and explore a range of visualization examples.
-Additionally, you will be able to identify typical caveats in information visualization and how to overcome them.
-Finally, you will also get an idea of advanced methods for visualizing and the psychology of seeing and understanding visualizations
+As well as studying the online materials, you are expected to choose a visualization challenge and apply the lessons learned to it.
+After taking the course, you will understand the benefits of visualizing data for memorizing, decision-making, and learning, know the basics of visual storytelling, and have explored a range of visualization examples.
+You will also be able to identify typical problems in information visualization and how to overcome them.
+Finally, you will have an idea of advanced methods for visualizing and the psychology of seeing and understanding visualizations.

 By completing the course, you will get an Aalto EE Information Visualization certificate worth 1.5 ECTS.